-At 2 hours 55 minutes the track turns in a U-bend to cross a stream on a concrete bridge and starts to climb.
+At 2 hours 55 minutes the track passes through some pine woodland, turns in a U-bend to cross a stream on a concrete bridge and starts to climb.
 Two minutes later you will arrive at a 4-way junction.
 The main track curves to the right and another track turns sharp left in a hairpin bend – ignore both of these and take the middle trail (heading roughly North West) which branches off left from the track you are on and climbs up through the trees.

 After climbing steadily for about 10 minutes you will come to another track which dog-legs to the left.
 Ignore it.
 Continue along the main track as it crosses over a wide fire-break.

-Note the black water pipe running along the side of the track.
-This continues all the way to Mantra tou Kampiou.
+After a few minutes note the black water pipe running along the side of the track.
+This continues intermittently all the way to Mantra tou Kampiou.

 At 3 hours 35 minutes the trail emerges onto an asphalt road.
 Mantra tou Kampiou is just to the right of this junction.
-It’s a large picnic site, sometimes busy at weekends but there is plenty of shade and it’s a good place to stop for a break.
+It’s a large picnic site (usually deserted, occasionally busy at weekends and absolutely rammed on OXI Day!) with plenty of shade and it’s a good place to stop for a break.

 When you are ready to move on, walk down the road away from the picnic site in the direction of Machairas Monastery.
 After about 4 minutes as the road bends left and then curves around to the right you will see a Forestry Department information board at the start of a track to the left.
 This is the start of the Mantra tou Kampiou – Kakakephalos nature trail which is your onward route.